gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 ## Removing Disk Limit

-You can remove set disk limit, if you do not want quota anymore.
+You can remove the set disk limit if you do not want a quota anymore.

 **To remove disk limit:**